Reiryoku-Technologies/Mida-Plugin-Template/README.md

 # Mida Plugin Template
-A template for creating a [Mida](https://github.com/Reiryoku-Technologies/Mida) plugin.
+A plugin example for Mida.